-8. RISK VERSUS BENEFIT
+7. RISK VERSUS BENEFIT

-Much of the literature indicates that it is generally accepted that levels of fluoridation of around 1 mg/L will result in some fluorosis, usually very mild to mild in nature, but that the benefit of water fluoridation on dental caries outweighs the risk of fluorosis.
-This is also reflected by government agencies and dental and health associations, see Table 7.
-Dental associations and experts also suggest the way to lower the incidence of fluorosis and retain beneficial effects on dental caries, is to reduce exposure to fluoride from sources other than water fluoridation (e.g. toothpaste, supplements).
+The literature indicates that levels of fluoridation of around 1 mg/L will result in some fluorosis, usually very mild to mild in nature, but that the benefit of water fluoridation on dental caries outweighs the risk of fluorosis.
+This is also reflected in the advice and positions of government agencies and dental and health associations (see Table 7).
+Dental associations and experts also suggest a reduction in the exposure to fluoride from sources other than water fluoridation (e.g. toothpaste, supplements) as a means of lowering the incidence of fluorosis, while and retaining beneficial effects from increased fluoride intakes.

-The research literature also supports this (Riordan, 1993).
+Available literature supports this position (Riordan, 1993a).
 Water fluoridation is seen as a cost effective measure (Wright et al., 2001) in relation to dental caries and is socially equitable.